Introduction to Chita Katha Lake

 How to Get to Chita Katha Lake

 Accessing Chita Katha Lake requires an adventurous spirit and a certain level of physical fitness.
 The journey begins with a drive from Islamabad to Shounter Valley in the upper reaches of Neelum Valley.
 From there, hikers embark on a challenging trek that leads through rugged mountain paths, high-altitude meadows, and snow-covered landscapes.
-The trek to the lake is around 6-8 hours depending on the weather conditions, making it a perfect addition for those looking into Neelum tour packages.
+The trek to the lake is around 6-8 hours depending on the weather conditions, making it a perfect addition for those looking into Nelum tour packages.

 Important Travel Tips